aadarshadhakalg/certifly/README.md

 - **Easy Certificate Generation**: Generate customized certificates by providing a template image and recipient data in CSV format.

-- **Template Customization**: Customize certificate appearance using template images with placeholders.

 - **Supports Various Formats**: Certifly supports PNG and JPEG/JPG image formats for templates and CSV data.

 - **Bulk Export**: Export generated certificates in bulk as a zip file.